MicrosoftDocs/quantum-docs-pr/articles/user-guide/using-qsharp/control-flow.md

 Optionally, any number of else-if clauses can follow, each of which consists of the keyword `elif`, a Boolean expression in parentheses, and a statement block (the _else-if_ block).
 Finally, the statement can optionally finish with an else clause, which consists of the keyword `else` followed by another statement block (the _else_ block).

-The `if` condition is evaluated, and if it is *true*, the then block runs.
+The `if` condition is evaluated, and if it is *true*, the *then* block is run.
-If the condition is *false*, then the first else-if condition is evaluated; if that is true, then the else-if block runs.
+If the condition is *false*, then the first else-if condition is evaluated; if that is true, then the *else-if* block is run.
 Otherwise, the second else-if block evaluates, and then the third, and so on until either a clause with a true condition is encountered or there are no more else-if clauses.
-If the original *if* condition and all the else-if clauses evaluate to *false*, the else block runs, if provided.
+If the original *if* condition and all the else-if clauses evaluate to *false*, the *else* block is run, if provided.

-Note that whichever block runs, it runs within its scope.
+Note that whichever block runs, it runs within its own scope.
 Bindings made inside of an `if`, `elif`, or `else` block are not visible after the block ends.

 For example,